dhthwy/r/README.md

 # r

+"First.
+Second.
+And Third.

+Because you don't know the cards.

+Otherwise, it's a waste of time.

+There is no 'I'm just havin fun.
+I'm just in my feelings.'

+That's a cock talking.

+Are you a cock?

+Either do it right or not at all.
+I don't play games.
+I'm a serious bitch.

+Test again.
+Out immediately.

+Not playing penis games.
+"

+---

 "I shouldn't have to explain these things to you over n over n over again.
 Wtf is wrong with your brain."

 "It's different when you actually have the op to connect with people often and easily.